chrisnorman7/earwax/docs/source/features.rst

 * A flexible and unobtrusive configuration framework that uses yaml.

-* The ability to configure various apsects of the framework (including generic sound icons in menus), simply by setting configuration values on a :class:`configuration object <earwax.EarwaxConfig>` which resides on your :class:`game object <earwax.Game>`.
+* The ability to configure various aspects of the framework (including generic sound icons in menus), simply by setting configuration values on a :class:`configuration object <earwax.EarwaxConfig>` which resides on your :class:`game object <earwax.Game>`.

 * Various functions for playing sounds and cleaning them up when they're finished.